dfinity/portal/docs/samples/internet-identity-sample.md

     // At this point you're authenticated, and you can get the identity from the auth client: const identity = authClient.getIdentity();
-    // Using the identity obtained from the auth client, you can create an agent to interact with the IC. const agent = new HttpAgent({identity});
+    // Using the identity obtained from the auth client, you can create an agent to interact with ICP. const agent = new HttpAgent({identity});
     // Using the interface description of our webapp, you create an actor that you use to call the service methods. actor = createActor(process.env.GREET_BACKEND_CANISTER_ID, {